 Managing Anxiety with Nutrition: A Science-Backed Approach

-Managing anxiety with nutrition involves stabilizing blood sugar, supporting gut health, and ensuring sufficient intake of key nutrients such as magnesium, vitamin B6, and omega-3 fatty acids.
-When combined with regular meals, proper hydration, and mindfulness practices like yoga or breathwork, these strategies help improve mood, reduce stress, and build resilience.
-This article explores the science behind nutrition and mental health, and offers practical strategies for supporting emotional balance.
+Managing anxiety through nutrition involves stabilising blood sugar, supporting gut health, and ensuring adequate intake of key nutrients such as magnesium, vitamin B6, and omega-3 fatty acids — and as a nutritionist in London, I see how profoundly these foundations can influence mood and resilience.
+When combined with regular meals, proper hydration, and mindfulness practices like yoga or breathwork, these strategies can help reduce stress and support emotional balance.
+In this article, we’ll explore the science behind nutrition and mental health, along with practical, evidence-based approaches to strengthening emotional wellbeing.

 How can nutrition help manage anxiety?